Marquez Callaway

-Marquez Antonio Callaway (born March 27, 1998) is an American football wide receiver for the New Orleans Saints of the National Football League (NFL).
-He played college football at Tennessee.
+Marquez Antonio Callaway (born March 27, 1998) is an American professional football wide receiver.
+He played college football for the Tennessee Volunteers and began his NFL career with the New Orleans Saints.

-High school career
+Early life

-Callaway attended and played high school football at Warner Robins High School in Warner Robins, Georgia.
+Callaway attended Warner Robins High School in Warner Robins, Georgia, where he was a dual-sport athlete in football and basketball.
 A 4-star recruit, Callaway committed to Tennessee to play college football over offers from Alabama, Florida, Georgia, Michigan State, and Notre Dame, among others.

+In addition to his football success, Callaway was also a key contributor to the Warner Robins basketball team, where he displayed leadership and athletic ability on the court.
+Former coaches and teammates described him as a humble and hard-working student-athlete who was well-liked by the community.

 College career

-Callaway played at the University of Tennessee from 2016–2019 under head coaches Butch Jones and Jeremy Pruitt.
+Callaway played at the University of Tennessee from 2016 to 2019 under head coaches Butch Jones and Jeremy Pruitt.
 Callaway had 92 receptions for 1,646 yards and 13 receiving touchdowns in his four seasons at Tennessee.